Onam Activities for Preschoolers 2025

 7. Reading a Book

-To Do: We recommend you to pick up ‘Celebrate Onam with Me!
+To Do: We recommend that you pick ‘Celebrate Onam with Me!
 (From The Toddler Diaries)’ by Shoumi Sen. Children will delight in travelling to God’s Own Country with the young protagonist Riya, and learning how and why we celebrate Onam.
 Packed with things like enchanting Snake Boat Races, reading this book is a sure shot means to making the festival of Onam come alive for kids.

 9. Enjoying Onam Sadhya: A Cherished meal from Kerala

 To Do: Get your children to enjoy the traditional Onam feast, the traditional way!
 To start with, they need to be seated on mats with their legs crossed.
 They must then eat with their right hands, without the use of cutlery.
-The 24 to 28 dishes that this meal comprises, will have them smacking their lips in satisfaction!
+The 24 to 28 dishes that this meal comprises will have them smacking their lips in satisfaction!

 11. DIY Tiger Mask (Pulikali Mask)